The Stake Out (Seinfeld)

-"The Stake Out" is the second episode of the first season of the NBC comedy Seinfeld.

-It aired as the second episode of the season on May 31, 1990.
+"The Stake Out" is the second episode of the first season of the American television sitcom Seinfeld.
+It first aired on NBC in the United States on May 31, 1990.
 The episode was written by Jerry Seinfeld and Larry David and directed by Tom Cherones.
-The narrative features Jerry Seinfeld agreeing to attend a birthday party with his ex-girlfriend Elaine Benes.
-During the party, Jerry tries to flirt with another woman, but fails to learn anything about her except her place of work.
-Jerry is reluctant to ask Elaine for the woman's number because he does not talk to her about other women.
-Jerry's father, Morty, suggests that he "stake out" the woman's workplace and pretend to meet her accidentally, which Jerry does.
+In the episode, Jerry fails to flirt with a woman while out with ex-girlfriend Elaine Benes, and Jerry's father sends him on a "stake out" to catch the woman at her workplace.

 "The Stake Out" is the first episode to feature Jerry's parents.
 The episode was nominated for a Writers Guild Award in 1991.